Skip to main content

 Don’t miss this opportunity to connect, learn, and contribute to the future of dairy cattle care—be part of the conversation on topics like welfare standards, cow–calf contact, pair raising, and social rearing.
 We look forward to welcoming you in Minneapolis!

-Check out our speaker highlights on LinkedIn!
+Check out our speaker highlights!

 By joining us, you’ll be at the forefront of meaningful conversations alongside scientists, practitioners, industry professionals, technicians, and educators who are all dedicated to advancing dairy cattle health and welfare.